antononcube/RakuForPrediction-blog/Articles/Robust-code-generation-combining-grammars-and-LLMs.md

 ### LLM-graph visualization

-Here is a visualization of the LLM graph defined above:
+Here is a visualization of the LLM graph defined and run above:

 ```raku